Pradelles, Haute-Loire

 Pradelles ([pʁadɛl]; Pradèlas) is a commune in the Haute-Loire department in south-central France.
+It is a member of Les Plus Beaux Villages de France (The Most Beautiful Villages of France) Association.

 Sights

 The Robert Louis Stevenson Trail (GR 70), a popular long-distance path, runs through the town, though Stevenson stayed here less than an hour during his 1878 journey, described in the book Travels with a Donkey in the Cévennes.